Alvan Macauley

-James Alvan Macauley Sr. was the president of Packard Motor Company from 1916 until 1939.
+James Alvan Macauley Sr. (1872–1952) was the president of Packard Motor Car Company] from 1916 until 1939.

 Early life and education

 Alvan, as he preferred to be called, was born in Wheeling, West Virginia, to James A. Macauley and Rebecca Jane Mills.
 Macauley's father was a veteran of the American Civil War and was imprisoned for nine months in a Confederate war prison camp.
 The elder Macauley became the first state treasurer for West Virginia after the Civil War.

 The Macauleys moved to Washington D.C. where Alvan was educated in the public school system.
 Alvan attended Lehigh University in Pennsylvania and gained an engineering degree.
 He also graduated from Columbian College (now known as George Washington University) with a law degree.
 He took a job as a patent attorney with the National Cash Register Company.
 Macauley married Estelle Littlepage in 1895.

 Company head

 Macauley moved to St. Louis in 1901 to become the head of American Arithmometer Company.
 Macauley revitalized the company and by 1905 sought to expand the operation.
 He set his eye on a certain alley, but the city was unwilling to give it to him, as his predecessor, who had left the company on angry terms, still had political pull in the city and was blocking the move.
 Macauley responded by traveling to Detroit, securing an alley there, and returning to St. Louis.
 At night after business hours, he had the entire factory loaded onto boxcars and shipped to Michigan.
 The next morning, city officials awoke to find the factory gone.
 Macauley led American Arithmometer — which would become Burroughs Adding Machine Company — for five years in Detroit.
 In 1910 he was hired as general manager of Packard by Henry Bourne Joy.